godotengine/godot-docs/tutorials/scripting/scene_unique_nodes.rst

 A :ref:`Group <doc_groups>` allows locating a node from any other node, no matter what scene the two nodes are located in.
-Scene unique nodes are usually not suitable to find a Player node from an Enemy node, for example, but a group with the Player node in it is a typical solution.
+Scene unique nodes are usually not suitable to find a **Player** node from an **Enemy** node, for example, but a group with the **Player** node in it is a typical solution.

-A :ref:`Singleton (AutoLoad) <doc_singletons_autoload>` is an always loaded node that can easily be accessed by any node regardless of scene.
+A :ref:`Singleton (AutoLoad) <doc_singletons_autoload>` is an always loaded node that can be accessed directly by any node regardless of the scene.
 These are useful when some data or functionality is shared globally.

 :ref:`Node.find_child() <class_Node_method_find_child>` finds a node by name